fbpx

 FROM FRONTLINE TO PRODUCTION LINE®

-To provide classroom instruction and hands on training on state of the art equipment required to developed well-rounded advance level skilled welders.
-Students are provided opportunities to earn industry recognized certifications to prepare them for employment as welders.
+To provide classroom instruction and hands on training on state of the art equipment required to develop a well-rounded intermediate level skilled Welder.
+Students are provided opportunities to earn qualifications and industry recognized certifications to prepare them for employment as Welders.

-Upon completion of Welding II, the student will successfully operate and qualify to all required welding standards, utilizing the GTAW process in all positions on carbon steel, stainless steel and aluminum sheet base material.
+Upon completion of program, the student will successfully operate and qualify to all required welding standards, utilizing the GTAW process in all positions on carbon steel, stainless steel and aluminum sheet base materials and in all positions on 2-inch carbon steel, schedule 80 pipe.

 Graduation Requirements

-To complete the Welding II program the student must attend at least 85% of the scheduled hours of instruction and attain at least 80% average on assigned quizzes or tests.
+To complete this program the student must attend at least 544 hours of the scheduled hours of instruction and maintain an average of 80% on assigned quizzes or tests.

 Total Clock Hours

-The complete Welding II program of three basic courses is 640 hours.
+The complete program of three basic courses is 640 hours.

 Welding Courses Offered